 Now, the biggest downside of the Acer ED273A monitor is the low pixel-per-inch ratio.
 1080p on a 27″ screen results in a pixel density of ~81 pixels per inch (PPI).

-In comparison to 24″ 1080p monitors (~91 PPI), everything on the desktop (icons, text, details, etc) will appear bigger but less clear thus reducing the amount of the available screen real estate and detail sharpness.
+In comparison to 24″ 1080p monitors (~91 PPI), everything on the desktop (icons, text, details, etc) will appear bigger and less clear thus reducing the amount of available screen real estate and detail sharpness.

 In video games or while watching movies/videos, this isn’t as bothersome as it is when reading and typing.
-So, if you need a similar monitor for both gaming and work, we recommend the 24″ model of this monitor, the Acer ED242QR Abidpx, over the ED273A.
+So, if you need a similar monitor for both gaming and work, we recommend getting a 24″ 1080p display instead for sharper text and details.

-Another downside of the Acer ED273A curved gaming monitor is the response time speed which is the main problem of nearly all VA panel displays.
+Another downside of the Acer ED273A curved gaming monitor is the response time speed which is the main problem of generally all VA panel displays.